maximaximal/SIMDIMACS/README.md

 ## SSE

+The SSE-based parser works without issues.
+It quickly to 50% speed-up during parsing compared to a very efficient C-based parser (Kissat).

 ## AVX512

 This mode is only seldomly available.
 Tested using [Intel's SDE](https://www.intel.com/content/www/us/en/developer/articles/tool/software-development-emulator.html).

+There are still some issues with this implementation.

 ## LRAT and DRAT

 The most difficult detail about parsing these proofs is the 'a' and 'd' separation on-top of processing numbers.
-They may be represented using INT_MAX and INT_MIN during SIMDIMACS_ADD calls, but they still have to be detected efficiently.
+They may be represented using `INT_MAX` and `INT_MIN` during `SIMDIMACS_ADD` calls, but they still have to be detected efficiently.

 Possible digit (d), separator (s), and operator (o) Patterns: